-- Free tutoring at Levelland is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in room RC 256 and in Building 8, and at the Byron Martin ATC in Lubbock (34th and Avenue Q).
+- Free tutoring at Levelland is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in room RC 452 in Building 4, and at the Byron Martin ATC Computer Lab in Lubbock (34th and Avenue Q).
 Please remember to sign in when you seek the help of a tutor in each of these places. - There are video tapes of the lectures available in room M116 (math building) on the Levelland campus.
 These tapes can be viewed in the lab, or checked out and taken home for viewing.
 The tapes can also be viewed on YouTube.
-These tapes do not replace class meetings, but can be used as supplemental material for students' use (List of Videos on Blackboard). - The South Plains College Department of Mathematics and Engineering has put one copy of the textbook for this course on reserve in the Levelland and Reese Campus Libraries. - > There are exam reviews on Blackboard for the student's use. - MyMathLab is available for purchase.
-MyMathLab includes textbook specific tutorial exercises, guided solutions, sample problems, videos, animations, and tutoring.
-MyMathLab is not required for the course, but is a good supplemental tool.
+These tapes do not replace class meetings, but can be used as supplemental material for students' use (List of Videos on Blackboard). - The South Plains College Department of Mathematics and Engineering has put one copy of the textbook for this course on reserve in the Levelland and Reese Campus Libraries. - > There are exam reviews on Blackboard for the student's use.